DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-07-linking-partnerships-with-accreditations.md

 We only soft-delete data.
 This approach allows us to maintain a historical record whilst keeping the register free of outdated or incorrect information.

 Users can delete a partnership at any time.
-We show a confirmation page before we delete the partnership.
+We display a confirmation page before deleting the partnership.

 ## Open questions